‘The ultimate price’: Millionaire millennial drug kingpin sentenced to life in prison

-SALT LAKE CITY (ABC4 News) – A former Eagle Scout will spend the rest of his life in prison after being convicted of running a counterfeit opioid operation that made him millions of dollars and left dozens of people dead.
+SALT LAKE CITY (KTVX) – A former Eagle Scout will spend the rest of his life in prison after being convicted of running a counterfeit opioid operation that made him millions of dollars and left dozens of people dead.

 Prosecutors say the fentanyl that Aaron Shamo used to make counterfeit Oxycodone pills is so lethal that federal drug agents needed hazmat suits and scuba tanks to go inside his Cottonwood Heights home during a raid in November of 2016.
 Inside they found a pill press, fake pills, and $1.2 million in cash stuffed in a dresser.